fairfieldhannah/portfolio/finalproject2.md

 ### User research: protocol
 The goal of the research is to gauge audience understanding of the wireframes and storyboard.

 **a.** the target audience I hope to reach with my story is people who live within the communities with the highest drug-issues so they can understand the situation in their local area.
-This may motivate locals to support their local drug overdose prevention organizations.
+This may motivate locals to support their local drug overdose prevention organizations, and carry Naloxone hydrochloride.

 **b.** I want to get three people from completely different backgrounds, races, and ages so that I can get as different of people to interview as possible.
 I want each person to be very different because I want them to provide their honest opinions in how the visualization impacts them.
 If people have the same background, it's likely that the visualization will impact them in similar ways.